 If we examine its features, Nexon electric offers value for its price.
 Moreover, the government of India has provided FAME subsidy and State incentives, which further reduces its overall cost.

 This sub-compact SUV has excellent built quality with an overall 5-star Global NCAP rating.
 With its 30.2 kWh li-ion battery pack, it can generate around 127 BHP and a peak torque of 245 Nm.

-However, Nexon EV is available only in India right now.
-We hope Tata Motors will soon launch it in other countries too.
+- Nexon EV is only available in India right now.

-Xpeng G3 has all the features that one would want in a cheap electric car.
-However, the user interface of the website of Xpeng is inspired by Tesla.
+Xpeng G3 has all the features that one would want in an electric car.
+However, people have accused the automaker of copying ideas as the user interface of its website is inspired by Tesla.
 Additionally, the interior, and the UI of the infotainment screen and features resemble Tesla.
 It’s not surprising that the company is also criticized by Tesla fans for doing this.